noiseQA/NoiseQA/README.md

 [NoiseQA](https://noiseqa.github.io/) is an example dataset for evaluating QA model robustness to interface noise.
-The dataset consists of a subset of 240 paragraphs and 1190 question-answer pairs from the development set of SQuAD v1.1 [(Rajpurkar et al., 2016)](https://www.aclweb.org/anthology/D16-1264/), as sampled in [XQuAD](https://arxiv.org/abs/1910.11856).
-The NoiseQA dataset introduces three different types of noise to each of these questions: (1) Machine Translation noise, to simulate the effect of users that speak a different language than the language(s) the QA model was trained on, (2) Keyboard noise, to simulate the effect of people making spelling errors while interacting with the QA model via keyboard, (3) ASR noise, to simulate the effect of users interacting with the QA system through a voice interface.
+The dataset consists of a subset of 240 paragraphs and 1190 question-answer pairs from the development set of SQuAD v1.1 [(Rajpurkar et al., 2016)](https://www.aclweb.org/anthology/D16-1264/), as sampled in XQuAD [](https://arxiv.org/abs/1910.11856).
+The NoiseQA dataset introduces three different types of noise to each of these questions:
+ - Machine Translation noise, to simulate errors occurring when users ask questions in a different language than the language(s) the QA model was trained on;
+ - Keyboard noise, to simulate the effect of users making spelling errors while typing questions into the QA model;
+ - ASR noise, to simulate speech recognition errors occurring when users interact with the QA system through a voice interface.

-For more information on how the dataset was created, refer to our paper, [NoiseQA: Challenge Set Evaluation for User-Centric Question Answering](https://arxiv.org/abs/2102.08345).
+For more information on how each dataset was created, please refer to our paper, [NoiseQA: Challenge Set Evaluation for User-Centric Question Answering](https://arxiv.org/abs/2102.08345).

-All files are in json format following the SQuAD dataset format.
-A parallel example in NoiseQA can be seen in the image below.
+All files are in JSON format and follow the original SQuAD dataset file format.
+The image below shows a parallel example from NoiseQA, where the same question is distorted by the three types of interface noise.

 ![An example from NoiseQA](noiseqa_example.png)